Blended online course

 By the end of the programme, you will achieve the following learning outcomes:

-• develop advanced skills for formulating original research questions and designing research projects that can feed into your strategic decision-making,
+• Develop advanced skills for formulating original research questions and design a research project, utilising relevant theoretical and methodological frameworks.

 Teaching and learning